crystal-lang/rfcs/README.md

 - Fork the RFC repo [RFC repository]
 - Copy `0000-template.md` to `text/0000-my-feature.md` (where "my-feature" is descriptive).
 Don't assign an RFC number yet; This is going to be the PR number and we'll rename the file accordingly if the RFC is accepted.
 - Fill in the RFC.
+It doesn't need to fill-in all the sections, but you can use the proposed format to guide your own thought process.
 Put care into the details: RFCs that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
 - Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
 - Now that your RFC has an open pull request, use the issue number of the PR to update your `0000-` prefix to that number.
 - Build consensus and integrate feedback.
 RFCs that have broad support are